Ram81/habitat-imitation-baselines/README.md

 - Download the MP3D dataset using the instructions here: https://github.com/facebookresearch/habitat-lab#scenes-datasets (download the full MP3D dataset for use with habitat)

-- Move the MP3D scene dataset or create a symlink at data/scene_datasets/mp3d.
+- Move the MP3D scene dataset or create a symlink at `data/scene_datasets/mp3d`.

+### Downloading Object Assets

+- Download the object assets used for Pick-and-Place task and THDA ObjectNav episodes from [here](https://habitat-on-web.s3.amazonaws.com/release/datasets/pick_place/objects.zip).

+- Unzip the object assets and verify they are stored at `data/test_assets/objects/`.

 ### Downloading Human Demonstrations Dataset